TeamBreach/CaseStudy2/ProcrastinationStudy.md

 names(procrastination)[60]<-'Self.Assess'

 names(procrastination)[61]<-'Other.Assess'
-#Check if '4' or '0' correspond to a categor under numeric coding
+#Check if '4' or '0' correspond to a category under numeric coding
 #procrastination$Other.Assess[as.numeric(procrastination$Other.Assess) == 4]
 #procrastination$Other.Assess[as.numeric(procrastination$Other.Assess) == 0]
 levels(procrastination$Other.Assess)[match('4', levels(procrastination$Other.Assess))]<-'no'